3.4.2 Public actors and cultural diplomacy

 See also chapter 3.4.1.

 Special attention is given in public policy to cooperation in the Baltic region.
-The co-operation of the Baltic States constitutes the following institutional frameworks – the Baltic Assembly, the Baltic Council of Ministers and the Baltic Council.
+The co-operation of the Baltic States constitutes the following institutional frameworks – the Baltic Assembly, the Baltic Council of Ministers and the Council of the Baltic Sea States.
 The parliamentary co-operation takes place within the Baltic Assembly, but all matters related to practical co-operation are being dealt within the format of the Baltic Council of Ministers.
-The Baltic Council is a joint body for governments and parliaments.
 Some cultural initiatives take place within this official cooperation format (e.g. annual prize of the Baltic Assembly http://www.baltasam.org/).

 The Council of the Baltic Sea States is an overall political forum for regional inter-governmental cooperation.
 It includes an initiative in the cultural field – Ars Baltica that is an international cultural network (established in 1991).

-The programme of cultural cooperation for the period 2009-2011 between the Culture Ministries of the three Baltic countries (Latvia, Lithuania, Estonia) was signed to improve cooperation on the regional level.
+The programme of cultural cooperation for the period 2012-2014 between the Culture Ministries of the three Baltic countries (Latvia, Lithuania, Estonia) was signed to improve cooperation at regional level.

 The Cultural Committee of the Baltic States has initiated several projects that are successful e.g. chamber orchestra Kremerata Baltica, Baltic Film and Media School, Baltic Museology School (see chapter 3.4.4).

-Since 2009, the Baltic States are contributing partners to a Nordic-Baltic Mobility Programme for Culture, with a budget of around 1.5 million EUR for the year 2010, of which the Ministry of Culture of the Republic of Latvia contributed LVL 17 790 (EUR 25 414).
-Latvian applicants in 2010 received support in the amount of 241 560 EUR.
+Since 2009, the Baltic States are contributing partners to a Nordic-Baltic Mobility Programme for Culture, with a budget of around 1.6 million EUR for the year 2012.
+The Baltic States co-finance the programme according to their GDP per capita.
+In 2012, the Ministry of Culture of the Republic in Latvia contributed LVL 23 230 (EUR 33 186).
+Latvian cultural operators were active in applying to the programme and in 2012 Latvian applicants received support in the amount of EUR 189 480.

 The Ministry of Culture has signed intergovernmental and inter-ministerial agreements and programmes with approximately 30 countries to encourage cultural exchange and co-operation between professionals working in the field of culture.